South Coast Walks & Historical Sites

 Bring intriguing coastal trails and history alive in South Hampshire

 Visiting India is an experience like no other.
 Saturate your senses with deeply spiced food, admire colourful clothing gleaming in the sunshine, smell the haze of incense in the air and hear the eclectic rhythm of this populous nation.

-Today, Shimla is the gateway to the Himalayan foothills, where the mountain air is crisp and cool, and the landscapes are panoramic.
-The snowy peaks in the distance here make the perfect background to the deep gorges, pine forests, tumbling rivers, orchard valleys and idyllic villages found in this area.
+Enter the gateway to the Indian Himalaya through Shimla, the capital of the northern state of Himachal.
+Take a breath of fresh mountain air and look across the panoramic view; snowy peaks in the distance provide a backdrop for the deep gorges, pine forests, tumbling rivers, orchard valleys and idyllic villages found in this area.
 With such an array of contrasting landscapes to discover, walking here is an unparalleled delight.

-Southern India is a sensual contrast, where the lush, fertile lands paint a serene setting for relaxed ramblers.
-You’ll stroll through emerald green plains, undulating hills, tea plantations and shola forests, before exploring inland waterways and waterfalls, and cruising Kerala’s famous backwaters.
+Refresh your senses by exploring inland waterways and waterfalls, or cruising Kerala’s famous backwaters.
 With all of these incredible, exotic sights and vast landscapes to uncover, there’s a lifetime of stories and memories waiting for you on a Ramblers Walking Holiday in India.